Langley91/Langley91.github.io/README.md

 # Langley91.github.io
-This is for the user of my university professors or any prospective employers.
+This is for the use of my university professors or any prospective employers.
 For Open Source Systems programming work, please change branch to said subject.
 For Mobile Systems Security work, please change branch to said subject.
 Grant